-- BLM-Memphis and BLM-Birmingham are helming a campaign to end money bails. - helming a campaign to end money bails.
-BLM-Philly, BLM-Memphis, BLM-Birmingham, BLM-Nashville, and BLM-Louisville are working with the Mama's Day Bailout Coalition to release our families from prison.
+- BLM-Memphis and BLM-Birmingham are helming a campaign to end money bails.
+BLM-Philly, BLM-Memphis, BLM- - BLM-Philly, BLM-Memphis, BLM-Birmingham, BLM-Nashville, and BLM-Louisville are working with the Mama's Day Bailout Coalition to release our families from prison.